miso-lims/walkthroughs/1-0-admin-tasks.md

 Return to your new project's page and update the permissions:
 1. Click the _Permissions_ section divider to expand it.
-1. Click the _Allow all itnernal users access?_ box to deselect it.
+1. Click the _Allow all internal users access?_ box to deselect it.
 1. Select your new group in both the _Groups (read)_ and _Groups (write)_
    sections.
 1. Click the _Save_ button at the upper right.